Monsta X: 2018: Second world tour, Japanese album and Take.1 Are You There?

-On January 13, they served as torchbearers on the first day of the Seoul leg of the Olympic torch relay in the 2018 Pyeongchang Winter Olympics.
-On January 31, they released their third Japanese single album, which included their first original Japanese track "Spotlight" and a Japanese version of their previously released Korean track "Shine Forever".
-They had previously performed this song in Monsta X Christmas Party 2017.
-They also opened a collaboration cafe for a limited time from January 19 to February 18 at Shinjuku Box.
+On January 13, they served as torchbearers on the first day for the Seoul leg of the Olympic torch relay for the 2018 Pyeongchang Winter Olympics.
+On January 31, they released their third Japanese single album, which included their first original Japanese track "Spotlight" and Japanese version of their previously released Korean track "Shine Forever", in which they also previously performed for Monsta X Christmas Party 2017.
+From January 19 to February 18, they opened a collaboration cafe for a limited time at Shinjuku Box.

-In February, the group announced their second world tour The Connect, with the first show held in Seoul at Jang Chung Arena on May 26 and 27.
+In February, the group announced their second world tour The Connect, with the first shows on May 26 and 27, held at Jangchung Arena in Seoul.

-On March 26, the group officially released their sixth mini-album The Connect: Dejavu, containing seven tracks with the lead title track "Jealousy", produced by Hayden Bell, Shane Simmons, and Harry Sommerdahland, and the songs "If Only", co-written by Wonho, and "Special", co-written by Jooheon.
+On March 26, the group officially released their sixth mini-album The Connect: Dejavu, which contains seven tracks, with the lead title track "Jealousy", produced by Hayden Bell, Shane Simmons, and Harry Sommerdahland, its tracks "If Only", co-written by Wonho and "Special", co-written by Jooheon.
 In this comeback, they won another music broadcast award through SBS MTV's The Show.

 On April 25, they released their first Japanese studio album Piece with the lead title track "Puzzle", including the songs from their previous Japanese single albums and another four additional songs.
-Piece reached number one on Tower Records' chart all store, number three on the weekly Oricon Albums Chart and Billboard Japan Hot Albums chart.
+Piece reached number one on Tower Records chart all store, number three on the weekly Oricon Albums Chart and Billboard Japan Hot Albums chart.
 On April 27, they started their first Japan tour in Nagoya.

 On August 1, Monsta X released a music video for their Japanese comeback "Livin' It Up", while the single album was released on September 12.

 On October 22, Monsta X released part one of their second studio album Take.1 Are You There?, with the title track "Shoot Out".
 On November 9, the group released an English version of "Shoot Out".